sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/types-draft.md

 Boolean
 ----

-Recognizes true for the following case-insensitive strings:
+Returns true for the following case-insensitive strings:

 ```json
 true